-The World Economic Forum has published a series of reports that document the growing importance of soft skills in the workplace.
+The World Economic Forum has published a set of top 10 skills in the workplace, recognizing that 50 percent of all employees will need to be reskilled by 2025.
 These aptitudes are particularly important in fast-growing industries such as information and communications technology, health care, and information services that rely on employees’ collaborative and adaptive capabilities.

 The following cross-cutting, real-life skills will be the most in demand:

 - Critical thinking and analysis

 - Technology use, monitoring, and control

 - Resilience, stress tolerance, and flexibility

 - Reasoning, problem-solving, and ideation